zzmtsvv/sac_rnd/README.md

 # Anti-Exploration by Random Network Distillation on PyTorch

-This repository contains possible (not ideal one actually) PyTorch implementation of [SAC RND](https://arxiv.org/abs/2301.13616) based on [official realization](https://github.com/tinkoff-ai/CORL/blob/howuhh/sac-rnd/algorithms/sac_rnd_jax.py) written on Jax.
+This repository contains possible (not ideal one actually) PyTorch implementation of [SAC RND](https://arxiv.org/abs/2301.13616) with the `wandb` integration.
+It is based on [official realization](https://github.com/tinkoff-ai/CORL/blob/howuhh/sac-rnd/algorithms/sac_rnd_jax.py) written on Jax.

 ## Setup
 In order to be able to run code, just install the requirements: